By Josh Hamilton

 Our legislature is to blame for these insane prison statistics because it allows itself to be influenced by Arizona prosecutors to scuttle any prison reform initiatives.
 Prosecutors have a powerful lobby called Arizona Prosecuting Attorney’s Advisory Council (“APAAC”) which it uses to influence the legislative process to its own benefit.
 In the last few years alone, Arizona’s prosecutors have opposed bail reform, sentencing reform, and lighter drug sentences while supporting stiffer penalties for a number of offenses.

 These dangerous policies come with a high cost to taxpayers and are ineffective at preventing crime.
 The stakes are higher now than ever before.
-If you or a loved one find themselves facing a criminal case, contact the Law Office of Hernandez & Hamilton, PC to schedule a free consultation so we can help you protect your rights.
+If you or a loved one find themselves facing such a case, contact a Tucson criminal defense attorney at the Law Office of Hernandez & Hamilton, PC to schedule a free consultation so we can help you protect your rights.